suraj-mahato360/Script-Sensei/Readme.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.
+2. Star the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
+3. Create a new branch: `git checkout -b feature/your-feature`
-3. Make your changes and commit them: `git commit -m 'Add your feature'`
+4. Make your changes and commit them: `git commit -m 'Add your feature'`
-4. Push to the original branch: `git push origin feature/your-feature`
+5. Push to the original branch: `git push origin feature/your-feature`
-5. Create a pull request and describe your changes.
+6. Create a pull request and describe your changes.

 ## License